DamianEdwards/TrimmedTodo/README.md

 ### App sizes after publishing

-Results taken on Windows 11 x64.
-All apps are published using "Release" configuration and are self-contained.
-Only trimming modes that result in the app still working are shown.
+- Results taken on Windows 11 x64
+- All apps are published using "Release" configuration and are self-contained
+- Only trimming modes that result in the app still working are shown

 App type | Trim mode | Size
 ---------|-----------|----: